-The Intermediate School offers various before and after school programs that are based on the needs and interests of our students.
-If your child is recommended for one of these programs you will be notified by the school.
+The Kindergarten School offers various before and after school programs that are based on the needs and interests of our students.
+If your child is recommended for one of these programs, you will be notified by the school.
 Parent permission will be needed to participate in the program.
-Apart from instrumental music rehearsals, other types of programs that have been offered in the past years include Reading Club, Math Club, Chess Club, Book Club and various STEAM programs.
+Types of programs that have been offered in the past years: KC Kicks and STEAM programs.